 Private activity bond.
-This includes an obligation issued as part of an issue in which:
+This includes a bond issued as part of an issue in which:

-• More than 10% of the proceeds are to be used for any private business use, and

-• More than 10% of the payment of principal or interest of the issue is either (a) secured by an interest in property to be used for a private business use (or payments for such property), or (b) to be derived from payments for property (or borrowed money) used for a private business use.
+- More than 10% of the proceeds are to be used for any private business use: and - More than 10% of the payment of principal or interest of the issue is either (a) secured by an interest in property to be used for a private business use (or payments for such property), or (b) to be derived from payments for property (or borrowed money) used for a private business use.

-It also includes a bond, the proceeds of which (a) are to be used (directly or indirectly) to make or finance loans (other than loans described in section 141(c)(2)) to persons other than governmental units and (b) exceeds the lesser of 5% of the proceeds or \$5 million.
+It also includes a bond, the proceeds of which (a) are to be used (directly or indirectly) to make or finance loans (other than loans described in section 141(c)(2)) to persons other than governmental units, and (b) exceeds the lesser of 5% of the proceeds or \$5 million.

 Exempt facility bond.
 This is part of an issue of which 95% or more of the net proceeds are to be used to finance an exempt facility listed in sections 142(a)(1) through (15).
-Exempt facility bonds include qualified enterprise zone facility bonds for use in empowerment zones, enterprise communities, New York Liberty bonds, qualified Gulf Opportunity Zone bonds, qualified Midwestern disaster area bonds, and qualified Hurricane Ike disaster area bonds under sections 1400N(a)(1)(A)and 1400N(a)(2)(A)(i), and recovery zone facility bonds.
+Exempt facility bonds include empowerment zone facility bonds and enterprise zone facility bonds for use in empowerment zones and enterprise communities.